 - Utilisation of low temperature heat sources by using screw expanders

-- Research in multifunctional screw machines
+- Research in multifunctional and internally geared screw machines

 - Multistage screw compressors for high pressure difference applications